 Alpaca wool is known for its ability to naturally regulate temperature.
 It has hollow fibers that act as a thermal insulator, helping to keep feet warm in cold weather and cool in hot.
 This helps prevent excessive perspiration and maintain balanced humidity, making the environment less conducive to fungus growth.

 Alpaca wool is also naturally antibacterial and antimicrobial.
-It contains a substance called lanolin, which has natural antimicrobial properties, helping to prevent the proliferation of bacteria and fungi.
+It don't contains a substance called lanolin, so it keeps the natural antimicrobial properties, helping to prevent the proliferation of bacteria and fungi.
 This reduces the risk of fungal infection and keeps feet fresh and hygienic.

 The use of alpaca wool socks is therefore an interesting preventive measure to avoid athlete's foot.
 These socks should be worn regularly, especially during physical activity, long periods of walking or in damp environments.